-As a mom and the owner of a cleaning business, I know just how stressful it can become to balance a clean house with spending time at work, with your spouse, and most of all, time with your little ones.
+As a mom and the owner of a cleaning business, I know how stressful it can become to balance a clean house with spending time at work, with your spouse, and, most of all, with your little ones.
 Here are some cleaning tips that have helped me make the most of my time!

 1. Wake Up Early

 Every morning I set my alarm to get up 30 minutes before my family does.
-Not only do I get to take a shower without extra company, but I also get to enjoy my first cup of coffee in peace.
-Most importantly, I get a head start on some of the tasks I know I won’t have time for during the day.
+Not only do I shower without extra company, but I also get to enjoy my first cup of coffee in peace.
+Most importantly, I get a head start on tasks I know I won’t have time for during the day.